 I am married to a man who is a photographer and who has discovered that it takes time to discover the essence of a place.
 We stay now wherever we go for a while, a month if we can manage it.
 And if there’s one thing we’ve learned, it’s that the longer we stay, the more interesting a place becomes.

 We go back.
 To restaurants we’ve enjoyed.
 To family-run tavernas.
 To the same bakery for breakfast every day.
-People soon notice and they appreciate that.
+People notice and they appreciate that.
 Conversation has often followed.
 Deep connections sometimes.
 We’ve learned too the value of going back year-after-year to a destination we love.
 Sifnos taught us that.
 Oh, we resisted at first, despite the strong pull of this island on our hearts.
-The world is large and there are plenty of places to be seen was our way of thinking then.
+The world is large and it has plenty of places to be seen was our way of thinking in those days.
 And that is true, as far as it goes.
 But forming a relationship with a place and its people, we’ve seen since then, brings rewards of a different order altogether.

-It was oraia, a single word of admiration for the flowers a family was planting in a church yard on Sifnos that brought us a spontaneous invitation to a wedding there a few days later at one of those quintessential blue-domed churches.
-In the golden rays of the late afternoon sun.
-At the top of a hill, with the Aegean on almost all sides.
-It was magical, this Greek island wedding, the kind of experience I might have imagined somewhere in my fantasies, but would never have expected to come true.
+It was oraia, a single word of admiration for the flowers a family was planting in a church yard on Sifnos that brought us a spontaneous invitation to a wedding there a few days later.
+At one of those quintessential blue-domed churches, at the top of a hill, in the golden rays of the later afternoon sun, with the Aegean on almost all sides, it was magical this Greek island wedding, the kind of experience I might have imagined somewhere in my fantasies, but would never have expected to come true.
 A simple Your flowers are beautiful was pretty much all it took.